test-ersp-site/test-site/README.md

 ## Welcome to Professor Tim Sherwood's ERSP Group

-We are second year CS/CE undergraduates working in Professor Tim Sherwood's [ArchLab](https://www.arch.cs.ucsb.edu/prof-sherwood/).
+We are second year CS/CE undergraduates working in Professor Sherwood's [ArchLab](https://www.arch.cs.ucsb.edu/prof-sherwood/).
 Our project is about ....

 * Dawit Aboye: Insert picture and write a few words about yourself